SeregPie/THREE.TextTexture/README.md

 ---

-`.padding = 1/2`
+`.padding = 1/8`

 A number for the space around the text of the canvas.
+The pixels are calculated from the font size.

 Changing the value will redraw the canvas.

+---

+`.font`

+*read-only*

+The combined font properties.

 ---

 `.aspect`